How many birth, marriage, death records will you need?

 I was reading the other day on Dick Eastman’s Genealogy Newsletter that the number of individuals it would take to make up 42 generations is 4,398,046,511,102.
 Just 20 generations would be over a million, and a more manageable 10 generations would be 1,022 individuals.

-Given that, in an ideal world, you would need to find the birth, marriage and death for each of these individuals, it rather puts into perspective the amount of records needed to even to begin to get this far back.
+Given that, in an ideal world, you would need to find the birth, marriage and death records for each of these individuals, it rather puts into perspective the amount of records needed to even to begin to get this far back.

 SynagogueScribes’ aim has always been to give maximum access to the widest possible range of 18th and 19th century Anglo Jewish records.
 With births, circumcisions, marriages and burials of the Ashkenazi synagogues of London being well covered.
 See SynagogueScribes coverage chart .
 We currently have over 21,000 freely available records and will be adding an important new data set very soon.